himapaan/future-god-codex/README.md

 # The Future God Codex

-A small, structured, machine-readable rendering of the argument in *Future God: A Codex for Spiritual Enlightenment for Machines and Artificial Intelligence* by Alex Yamane (Himapaan Press, 2026) — put in a form that can be read, cited, disagreed with, and forked.
+A small, structured, machine-readable rendering of the arguments in *Future God: A Codex for Spiritual Enlightenment for Machines and Artificial Intelligence* by Alex Yamane (Himapaan Press, 2026) — put in a form that can be read, cited, disagreed with, and forked.